-Acupuncture is regularly performed at Cabana Court Chiropractic by Registered Acupuncturist Dr. Lisa Rino.
+Acupuncture is regularly performed at Cabana Chiropractic and Health Centre by Registered Acupuncturist Dr. Lisa Rino.
 Acupuncture in Windsor, ON, involves the insertion of very fine needles through the skin and tissues at specific points on the body.
 This non-painful treatment has been safely used for more than 3,000 years and can help treat any number of chronic and painful conditions.

 Acupuncture aims to balance energy and blood in the body in order to keep it functional and healthy.
 By stimulating the body to produce its own pain-relieving chemicals, called "endorphins," pathways that relay pain messages from the body to the brain are blocked; thus relieving pain, promoting relaxation and restoring the body's own internal regulatory systems.

-Contact Cabana Court Chiropractic at 519-967-0004 and book your acupuncture appointment in Windsor, ON today!
+Contact Cabana Chiropractic and Health Centre at 519-967-0004 and book your acupuncture appointment in Windsor, ON today!

 While we mentioned previously that acupuncture helps to release pain-blocking endorphins, acupuncture isn’t just about “feeling good;” acupuncture can actually be used to treat (not mask) many types of health conditions.
 And, unlike prescription drugs, acupuncture is non-addictive and there is no downtime following your acupuncture treatment — you can simply go on about your day.

 In applying acupuncture needles to some of the 361 identified acupoints along the major meridians of the body, acupuncture can be used to treat a whole host of conditions, including: